prateek497/aboutme/README.md

 ## I'm a Full Stack Engineer.
 - 🔭 I’m currently working as a full stack developer at <b>EY</b>.
-- 🌱 I’m currently learning everything 🤣.
+- 🌱 I’m currently learning everything.
 - 👯 I’m looking to collaborate with other content creators.
 - ⚡ Fun fact: I love to listen music.
 <p align="left">